 Let’s not beat around the bush, dog mess is the unpleasant but unavoidable by-product of owning a dog.

 It is every owner’s moral duty and legal responsibility to clean up after their dog.
+They must also carry a poop bag or other means to

 An offence is committed if a person in charge of a dog fails to clean up its faeces in an area where the Dogs Fouling of Land Act 1996 applies.
 That is in a public place or private place where the public have access.
 (There are certain exemptions).